IDEA-Emdoor-Lab/UniTTS/README.md

 </div>

-## UniTTS

-### Overview
+## Overview

-we introduce [DistilCodec](https://github.com/IDEA-Emdoor-Lab/DistilCodec/tree/dev?tab=readme-ov-file) and UniTTS.
+we introduce UniTTS and [DistilCodec](https://github.com/IDEA-Emdoor-Lab/DistilCodec/tree/dev?tab=readme-ov-file) .
 DistilCodec is a single-codebook audio codec, which has 32768 codes, and the utilization of the codebook achieves nearly 100\%.
 UniTTS leverages DistilCodec for audio discretization, while its backbone network adopts Qwen2.5-7B to model relationships between audio tokens.

 Our main contributions are summarized as follows: